Enjoy your avocados filled with Minute® Ready to Serve Cilantro & Lime Jasmine Rice, baby shrimp, cucumber, Italian dressing and seasoning!

 Toss together rice, shrimp, cucumber, dressing, green onions and seafood seasoning in a medium bowl.

 Scoop out avocado flesh, leaving 1/2-inch border inside the skin.
-Dice the avocado flesh and stir it into the rice mixture.
+Dice the avocado flesh and stir into the rice mixture.
 Divide filling evenly among avocado halves.

 Substitute chili powder or creole seasoning for seafood seasoning, if desired.